 |Anatomic Stage and Prognostic Groups for Clinical and Pathologic TNM Grouping of Human Papillomavirus-Associated (p16-Positive) Oropharyngeal Cancer, 8th Edition Staging Manual|

 |Any M1 is stage IV|

-Based on the new classification system, most previous stage IVA oropharyngeal cancers are now staged I or II with good prognosis.
+Based on the new classification system, most previous stage IVA oropharyngeal cancers are now staged I or II with a good prognosis.
 For example, a patient that presents with a 2 centimeter, p16+ tonsil cancer and 2 positive lymph nodes in the same side neck (T2N2b) is stage IV in the 7th Edition Staging Manual but will become a stage I in the 8th Edition.

 The new staging will give a much more accurate and reasonable prediction of survival for newly diagnosed patients.

 - Lydiatt WM, Patel SG, O’Sullivan B, Brandwein MS, Ridge JA, Migliacci JC, Loomis AM, Shah JP.
 Head and neck cancers—major changes in the American Joint Committee on cancer eighth edition cancer staging manual.
 CA: a cancer journal for clinicians.
 2017 Mar;67(2):122-37.

 - Wittekindt C, Gültekin E, Weissenborn SJ, Dienes HP, Pfister HJ, Klussmann JP.
 Expression of p16 protein is associated with human papillomavirus status in tonsillar carcinomas and has implications on survival.
 InCurrent Research in Head and Neck Cancer 2005 (Vol. 62, pp. 72-80).
 Karger Publishers.